soma-space/files/guides/arcanine/Creating a register page.md

 ---

-Use PHP's msi installer then use PHP's inbuilt server?
+Use PHP's msi installer then use PHP's inbuilt server? - PHP have deprecated their MSI installer :|

+What about the windows package managers?